chen7david/entix-api/docs/ci-cd.md

 3. **Install dependencies**
    - Runs `npm ci` for a clean, reproducible install.
    - **Husky is disabled in CI** by setting the environment variable `HUSKY=0` before running `npm ci` or `npm install`.
 This prevents issues with Git hooks in CI environments where the .git directory may be missing or read-only.
 This is the [recommended best practice](https://typicode.github.io/husky/#/?id=ci-server-and-docker) for Husky.
 See the [README](../README.md#ci/cd-pipeline) for more details.
+   - **In Docker production builds**, use `npm ci --omit=dev --ignore-scripts` (see [Dockerfile](../Dockerfile)) to prevent the Husky `prepare` script from running, since devDependencies (including Husky) are not installed.
+This avoids build errors and is the industry standard for Node.js production images.
 4. **Lint code**
    - Runs `npm run lint` to check code style and catch errors early.
 5. **Check Prettier formatting**